 Fuel type

-Internal combustion trucks will need more frequent maintenance since they have more moving parts.
-But electric forklifts require less maintenance to be performed less often because they have fewer moving parts.
+- Internal combustion (IC) and electric forklifts require servicing at different intervals due to their distinct components, so internal combustion trucks require more frequent maintenance, since they have more moving parts.
+However, electric forklifts require less maintenance to be performed less often because they have fewer moving parts.

 Operating environment